Spacepineapple/infotravel/README.md

 the top right corner of the window and type the name of any city -- for example "London" or "Paris".
 Following this, click on the search button to be taken to a display of information about that city.
-Subsequent searches can then be made using the search bar at the top of the page in the same manner, the saved searches button in the bottom right corner of the page or using the "new search" or "saved destinations" buttons at the bottom of the main content block.
+Subsequent searches can then be made using the search bar at the top of the page in the same manner or using the "new search" or "saved destinations" buttons at the bottom of the main content block.
 If starting a new search, simply type the search location.
 If repeating a search for a previously saved location, select the location from the list and click the corresponding button to reload information about that location.